DanielaCabiddu/PEMesh.2/README.md

 - Triangle library, which is included as a submodule;
 - Qt framework, including Qt Charts module, which is assumed to be installed on the local machine (version 5.12.0);
 - Boost library, which is assumed to be installed on the local machine.
+- Docker App, which is assumed to be installed on the local machine, and open when using PEMesh.

+Note that, in the settings of the Docker App, a "Resource Saver" mode is activated by default after some inactivity time.
+This option should be disabled for the correct functioning of PEMesh.

 ## How to make it work